silinosilino/places/README.md

 ## Getting started
 Clone this repository.

-Install the dependencies.
+Install the dependencies:

 `npm install`

-Run the project
+Run the project:

 `npm run dev`

 Project will be available at http://localhost:8000/

 ## Packaging
-Use webpack to package the project to the dist folder
+Use webpack to package the project to the dist folder:

 `npm run build`